For a better translation from non-clinical to human studies

 - Transport of the drug

-Connecting all these information in one model, is possible with PBPK analysis, to help you better understand the behavior of your compound and its preclinical and clinical development.
+Connecting all this information in one model is possible with PBPK analysis to help you better understand the behavior of your compound and its preclinical and clinical development.

-The PBPK study approach allows, to test in silico different dosing treatment that will be evaluated in first-in-human studies (FIH).
+The PBPK study approach enables you to test in silico different dosing treatments that will be evaluated in first-in-human studies (FIH).